 The 4 C’s of Diamonds

-The quality of a diamond is evaluated using 4 primary characteristics known as the 4C'S - cut, color, clarity and carat.
+The quality of a diamond is evaluated using four primary characteristics known as the 4C'S - cut, color, clarity and carat.
 There is a wide range of diamond sizes and qualities available within any given budget.
-The challenge is to determine which of the 4C's is most important to you in order to narrow this range so you can make the best choice.
+The challenge is to determine which of the 4C's are most important to you in order to narrow this range so you can make the best choice.

-The cut of a diamond determines its brilliance and sparkle.
 Cut is important because it is a direct indication of the brilliance and sparkle of a diamond.
-Diamonds with perfect clarity or color but which are badly cut can appear dull and lifeless, but finely cut diamonds can in many cases be brilliant even if with average or below average color and clarity.
+Diamonds with perfect clarity or color, but which are badly cut can appear dull and lifeless, but finely cut diamonds can in many cases be brilliant, even with average or below average color and clarity.
 The better the cut, the more rare and the more valuable is the diamond.

 The color of a diamond results from light passing through chemical impurities and/or defects is the crystalline structure.
-These inclusions alter the amount of light absorption pattern so that color is visible to the human eye.
-While diamonds come in many colors and many hues, the most common color and hue is yellow.
-The amount of yellow hue is graded according to a scale which ranks rewards the lack of color with the highest letter grades and which ranges from D (colorless) to Z (heavy yellow).
-Diamond whose color is beyond Z are denoted as "fancy" diamonds and are graded using their own scale and terminology.
-The purer and more intense the color, the rarer and more valuable is the diamond.
+These inclusions alter the amount of light absorption so that color is visible to the human eye.
+While diamonds come in many colors and many hues, the most common is yellow.
+The amount of yellow hue is graded according to a scale which ranges from D (colorless) to Z (light).
+A diamond whose color is saturated beyond a Z rating is denoted as a "fancy" color and are graded using a specialized scale.
+The saturated and intense the color, the rarer and more valuable is the diamond.

-The term "carat" refers to the weight and size of a diamond.
-The value of a diamond rises exponentially with its size.
-Most diamonds fall in between 0.01 carat and 1.00 in size.
-Put another way, that range is between a hundredth of a carat and a full carat in weight.
+The term "carat" refers to the weight of a diamond.
+The value of a diamond rises with its size because larger diamonds are more rare and desirable.